American Protective League: Founding

 Although technically a private organization, the APL nevertheless was the beneficiary of semi-official status.
-The group received the formal approval from Attorney General Thomas Gregory, who authorized the APL to carry on its letterhead the words "Organized with the Approval and Operating under the Direction of the United States Department of Justice, Bureau of Investigation."
+The group received formal approval from Attorney General Thomas Gregory, who authorized the APL to carry on its letterhead the words "Organized with the Approval and Operating under the Direction of the United States Department of Justice, Bureau of Investigation."

-Under this directive, the APL worked with the Bureau of Investigation (BOI) — precursor to the FBI — which gathered information for U.S. District Attorneys.
+Under this directive, the APL worked with the Bureau of Investigation (BOI)—precursor to the FBI—which gathered information for U.S. District Attorneys.
 APL assistance was welcomed by the BOI, which in 1915 had only 219 field agents, without direct statutory authorization to carry weapons or to make general arrests.
 Thus the author of a letter to the New York Times claimed membership in the APL and described it as "a volunteer unpaid auxiliary of the Department of Justice" in which he and his colleagues "have been acting upon cases assigned by the Department of Justice, Military Intelligence, State Department, Civil Service, Provost Marshal General, etc."

-APL members sometimes wore badges suggesting a quasi-official status: "American Protective League –Secret Service."
+APL members sometimes wore badges suggesting a quasi-official status: "American Protective League–Secret Service."
 The Attorney General boasted of the manpower they provided: "I have today several hundred thousand private citizens... assisting the heavily overworked Federal authorities in keeping an eye on disloyal individuals and making reports of disloyal utterances."

 In a letter to Briggs, the Justice Department told the APL that it was not only "of great importance prior to our entering the war, it became of vastly greater importance after that step had been taken."
 The government had been receiving complaints of disloyalty and enemy activities, and while the Bureau of Investigation was doing its best to contain the situation, the letter continued, the Protective League served as an auxiliary force to put a stop to corruption within the borders of the United States.

 Business interests strongly supported the APL as a tool to fight organized labor.
 Henry Ford provided financial support and assigned a Ford Motor Company executive to supervise 400 APL operatives.

 Membership and structure

 At its zenith, the American Protective League claimed 250,000 dues-paying members in 600 cities.
-It was claimed that 52 million Americans — approximately half of the country's population — lived in communities in which the APL maintained an active presence.
+It was claimed that 52 million Americans—approximately half of the country's population—lived in communities in which the APL maintained an active presence.

 The national headquarters of the APL was established in Washington, D.C., with Briggs installed as the Chairman of the governing National Board of Directors.
 Charles Daniel Frey, of Chicago, served as the national director of the American Protective League.

-In addition to its regular geographically-based network, the APL attempted to organize secret units inside factories producing clothing and war materiel, with a view to identification of those advancing "discouraging disloyalty" or engaging in pro-German activities.
-Suspects would be reported within the APL organization, which would then make use of its broader network in the community to investigate the activities of these individuals after working hours, if deemed so necessary.
+In addition to its regular geographically based network, the APL attempted to organize secret units inside factories producing clothing and war materiel, with a view to identification of those advancing "discouraging disloyalty" or engaging in pro-German activities.
+Suspects would be reported within the APL, which would then make use of its broader network in the community to investigate these suspects' activities after working hours, if deemed necessary.